-India's economy is Agrarian and dependent agriculture Independence has on per declined.
+India's economy is Agrarian and dependent on per Independence agriculture has declined.
 However the development of the agricultural sector is important for the entry of the country's economy as whole.
 The development of the agricultural sector contributes to the development of the country's industry and service sector.